South Side (Pittsburgh): Economy

 Important streets in South Side are E. Carson Street, Josephine Street, and S. 18th street.
 The business district is located along E. Carson Street, which runs the length of South Side.
 The Birmingham Bridge makes South Side easily accessible from Oakland, which is around 2 miles away from South Side.
 Station Square is about 1.5 miles west of South Side, and Mt.
 Washington is 2.5 miles away.
 The average South Side family income in 2003 was $41,353.

 East Carson St. has restaurants, bars, and shops that help support the economy of the South Side.
 The large variety of shopping along E. Carson Street and SouthSide Works is also a factor in the South Side's economy.
-There are a variety of locally owned stores such as Pittsburgh Jeans Co. and widespread stores such as American Eagle, H&M, and Nine West.
+There are a variety of locally owned stores and other retailers.
 The Urban Redevelopment Authority started the SouthSide Works project hoping to create over 6,000 jobs.
 Today, SouthSide Works has over 10 shopping stores and over 10 restaurants & bars.
 The restoration of the business district has improved South Sides economy dramatically and house sales have jumped $75,000 in the past 10 years along with vacancy dropping below 10%.

 The South Side is also home to a variety of service businesses and reconverted office buildings.
 Many businesses locate here because rents are less than in Downtown Pittsburgh.
 The Pittsburgh Terminal Properties building has been converted into River Walk Corporate Center.
 Tenants are a mix of light industrial (The Paper Company), professional (LDA Architects), and storage for Pittsburgh businesses and residents (City Center Self Storage).

 South Side Local Development Company (LDC) helps the economic development in the neighborhood.
 Under LDC, the Neighborhood Assistance Program was created.
 The NAP is partners with PNC bank and able to fund programs to create jobs and housing production with their $2.5 million grant.
 Since 1982, LDC has created over 250 new businesses, renovated over 200 stores, and built over 700 new homes.
 South Sides redeveloped downtown has increased apartment sales and attracted a lot of nightlife in the neighborhood.